Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-Thus, \cref{many-annuli} tells us that in an almost-flat van Kampen diagram, a vertex $p$ with large $\abs{\cheight(p)}$ must be enclosed in a lot of annuli.
-We show that, under certain assumptions, these annuli produce a lot of crossings, which in turn give a large lower bound for the area of $D$.
+Thus, \cref{many-annuli} tells us that in an almost-flat van Kampen diagram, a vertex $p$ with large $\abs{\cheight(p)}$ must be enclosed by many annuli.
+We show that, under certain assumptions, these annuli produce a lot of crossings, which in turn yield a large lower bound for the area of $D$.

 [1]{\Theta(#1)} [1]{\Omega(#1)} [1]{x(#1)} \begin{definition} Let $p$ be a vertex in $D$.
 We denote by $ \crossings p $ the set of pairs $ (A,A') $, where $A$ is an annulus enclosing $p$, $A'$ is an annulus \emph{not} enclosing $p$, and $A$ crosses $A'$. \end{definition}